jesuslopezpino/ExampleQuery/README.md

 ```
 Setting up parameter `:customer_name` with value `"Jesús"`.

-## Custom fields
+## Second usage: Custom fields

-ExampleQuery offers to developer an easy way to perform custom field selection for our query, to do this Service<BasicVO<PK>> provides two methods to perform these queries:
+ExampleQuery offers to developer an easy way to perform custom field selection for our query, to do this `Service<BasicVO<PK>>` provides two methods to perform these queries:

 ```
 public VO findCustomByPk(Object primaryKey, String[] fields);